For music lovers and those who are curious about the history of Western music, this post provides a brief overview and timeline.

 The Middle Ages

 In the early Church, all music was vocal.
 The monophonic chant was to support the meaning of the words.
-For instance, Gregorian Chant was a monophonic melody without any type of harmony to support it, more like speaking to music.
+For instance, Gregorian Chant was a monophonic melody without any harmony to support it, more like speaking to music.